 Next, we proceed to the accessibility analysis according to different groups of people with disabilities.

 Visually impaired people

 The application natively only presents 2 accessibility options for people belonging to this group, play sounds when the answer is right or wrong.
-But it is adapted for screen readers in a very efficient way, since they are capable of transcribing all the exercises and their corresponding activities to voice without problem, even the Braille images of each activity, something very important, since it allows people with severe visual difficulties, can use this application to learn Braille without problems, while using the corresponding adaptations, recommended above all, to use it with Talkback, since it has a native screen reader and Braille keyboard, facilitating the performance of all activities available in the app.
+But it is adapted for screen readers in a very efficient way, since they are capable of transcribing all exercises and their corresponding activities to voice without problem, even the Braille images of each activity, something very important, since it allows People with severe visual difficulties, can use this application to learn Braille without problems, while using the corresponding adaptations, recommended above all, to use it with Talkback, since it has a native screen reader and Braille keyboard, facilitating the performance of all activities available in the app.

 People with hearing difficulties

 The application does not present inconveniences for its use in the case of people of this group, since its strong point is visual, so that anyone with a hearing problem can use the app and learn Braille, through the functions included in the app .